 While this refurbishment process takes place, guests will not be able to take pictures in front of the castle as it is blocked off.
 To remedy this situation, Disney will allow guests to instead take pictures in front of Disney Legend Herby Ryman’s first rendering of Sleeping Beauty Castle (pictured above).

 In addition to the refurbishment of Sleeping Beauty castle, Project Stardust has also brought smaller enhancements throughout the park.
-Some of these include curbs on Main Street, U.S.A being enhanced with slow inclines, new brick work, the replacement of the horse-drawn streetcar track, and the reconfiguration of the queues for Matterhorn Bobsleds, “it’s a small world” and Dumbo the Flying Elephant.
-All of which, are ways the park is trying to improve guest access and comfort.
+Some of these include curbs on Main Street, the U.S.A being enhanced with slow inclines, new brickwork, the replacement of the horse-drawn streetcar track, and the reconfiguration of the queues for Matterhorn Bobsleds, “it’s a small world” and Dumbo the Flying Elephant.
+All of these, are ways the park is trying to improve guest access and comfort.

 Additionally, Tropical Hideaway in Adventureland now sees a brand new area that Disney says was “previously underutilized.”